We’ve received your enquiry and our team will get back to you shortly.

 Timings: 8:00 AM – 6:30 PM

-Established in 1898, this is the first Catholic church in the High Ranges.
-It played a key role in the spiritual life of the British tea planters and the local community.
+Established in 1898, Mount Carmel Church is the first Catholic church in the High Ranges.
+Rich in history and heritage, it played an important role in the lives of tea plantation communities.
+Its peaceful atmosphere and colonial charm make it a meaningful place to visit.

 Timings: 8:00 AM – 6:00 PM